porphyrin/flexible-jekyll/_posts/2019-08-03-virtual-environments.markdown

 ---
 layout: post
-title: Python Virtual Environments, Tea, and You!
+title: An Introduction to Python Virtual Environments (with tea)
 date: 2019-08-03 13:32:20 +0300
 description: # None for now.
 img: tea-cup.jpg